feedbackwp/plugin-readmes/readme.txt

 5. Add shortcode [ratemypost] to your posts or embed rating widgets automatically in the Settings

 == Changelog ==

+= 4.0.2 =
+* Fixed issue where plugin update might not work.

 = 4.0.1 =
 * Ensure rating metaboxes in edit screen are shown when necessary.